 Positive Feedback Loops Vs Negative Feedback Loops

-As a practical example of a positive feedback loop, consider the process of blood clotting, where the arrival of platelets at a site releases clotting factors which causes more platelets to arrive at the injury site.
+As a practical example of a positive feedback loop, consider the process of blood clotting, where the arrival of platelets at a site releases clotting factors that cause more platelets to arrive at the injury site.
 Also consider the process of childbirth, where the stretching of the walls of the uterus leads to contractions, and the contractions further stretch the uterine walls in a cycle that continues until the birthing process is over.
 Notice that in both instances, the positive feedback involves the response of one variable (release of clotting factors, stretching of the uterus) that reinforces or amplifies the detected change (platelet arrival, contractions).

 Contrast this with negative feedback loops, which are responses that reverse the detected change.
 The function of negative feedback loops is often to reduce undesirable effects.
 An example of a negative feedback loop is the thermoregulation of the body, like sweating when you are too hot.
-The sweat reduces body temperature and will continue until you are back to an acceptable body temperature.
+The sweat reduces body temperature and will continue until you are back to acceptable body temperature.

 The Relationship Between Homeostasis And Feedback Loops